Adapting Vision-Language Models for Neutrino Event Classification in High-Energy Physics: Methods

 \subsubsection{Prediction Explainability}

 In neutrino physics, particularly in the classification of neutrino interaction events from detector pixel maps, interpretability is critical for validating model predictions against established physical understanding.
-A notable advantage of VLMs over conventional CNNs lies in their ability to provide human-readable explanations for their predictions.
-While CNNs primarily output numerical class probabilities or embeddings, their internal decision-making process is opaque, typically requiring post-hoc interpretability tools such as Grad-CAM, saliency maps, or feature visualization to approximate the reasoning behind a prediction.
+A notable advantage of VLMs over conventional CNNs or ViTs lies in their ability to provide human-readable explanations for their predictions.
+While CNNs and ViTs primarily output numerical class probabilities or embeddings, their internal decision-making process is opaque, typically requiring post-hoc interpretability tools such as Grad-CAM, saliency maps, feature maps and attention map visualization to approximate the reasoning behind a prediction.
 These methods can highlight regions of interest in the input image but do not inherently articulate why those regions influence the output \cite{baldi2021deep, selvaraju2017grad,sundararajan2017axiomatic}.

 In contrast, VLMs by virtue of their joint vision-language training, can generate natural language rationales that connect visual evidence to semantic concepts.
 Given an input image and a query, a VLM can not only identify the relevant object or scene but also explain its decision in textual form, often referencing specific visual cues \cite{sammani2022nlx}.
 For example, a VLM might classify an event as a “muon neutrino charged-current interaction” and generate a textual explanation for detector pixel maps as shown in Figure~\ref{fig:llama-explaination}.